Working out the quantity of flooring you need is really dependant on the layout of your room.

 Quick and simple to install thanks to an innovative and reliable click-together joint, this floor avoids the fuss of professional installation, with a three-ply engineered construction lending it both stability and suitability for use with underfloor heating.
 A top layer of quality European oak makes this style ideal for refurbishment projects that demand a high standard, a fact only underlined by a 20-year warranty.

+Each plank is 180mm wide, 14mm thick and comes in excellent standard lengths of 1100mm.
 This floor is suitable in all bedrooms, conservatories, dining rooms, hallways, kitchens, living rooms and utility rooms

 Our Home Choice range brings together flooring with traits that our customers love, so you can be confident that your floor represents current trends.